KxSystems/docs/docs/ref/except.md

 ---
-title: except – exclude items from a list | Reference | kdb+ and q documentation
+title: except – exclude items from a list | Reference | KDB-X and q documentation
 description: except is a q keyword that excludes items from a list.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `except`